webriots/rate/README.md

 ### Choosing the Optimal Number of Buckets

-The `numBuckets` parameter is automatically rounded up to the next power of two (e.g., 256, 1024, 4096) for efficient hashing and is a critical factor in the limiter's performance and fairness.
+The `numBuckets` parameter is automatically rounded up to the nearest power of two if not already a power of two (e.g., 256, 1024, 4096) for efficient hashing and is a critical factor in the limiter's performance and fairness.

 #### How Bucket Selection Works